 1. Not Warming Up

-Even though burpees are a full-body, body-weight exercise, they shouldn’t be used as a warm-up and they shouldn’t be done while your muscles are still stiff.
-So if you’re doing your burpees first thing in the morning or after sitting for a long time, you’ll definitely want to get your muscles warmed up before doing your daily set.
+Even though burpees are a full-body, body-weight exercise, they shouldn't be used as a warmup and they shouldn't be done while your muscles are still stiff.
+So if you're doing your burpees first thing in the morning or after sitting for a long time, you'll want to get your muscles warmed up before doing your daily set.